As parents we want to help our kids grow authentic and personal faith.

-If a child shows much of those three elements, it’s time to introduce them to devotions for kids on their own, but I think there is a RIGHT WAY to do it.
+If a child shows much of those three elements, it’s time to introduce them to independent devotions for kids, but I think there is a RIGHT WAY to do it.
 Just remember, we are not going to just throw them the book and make it a new daily requirement.
 (Remember, this is NOT an obligation.)

 Go slow.
-Teach them what to do.
+Teach them a method for having their own daily quiet time.
 Show them what God’s Word says.
 Use some of the incredible tools available to help you!

 Our Favorite Tools for Devotions for Kids

 Anything we teach requires tools.
 Sometimes it’s simply the knowledge of the subject, other times it’s equipment like microscopes or dissection tools.
 Teaching your child to have a daily quiet time is no exception to this rule.
 There are many tools that will help you with this task.
-So let’s dive right in to some of my favorite devotions for kids tools!
+So, let’s dive right into some of my favorite tools for devotions for kids!